achimschloss/fedcm-idp-typescript/README.md

 ### Clients

 Supported Clients must be configured in `src/config/client_metadata.json`.
 Note that eligible clients and origins are validated as defined in the FedCM specification.

 ### IDPs

-IDP configuration is contained in `src/config/client_metadata.json`.
-In order to host an IDP on a domain other than localhost, add a respective entry to the JSON configuration.
+IDP configuration is contained in `src/config/idp_metadata.json`.
+In order to host an IDP on a domain other than localhost, add a respective entry to the JSON configuration object (may contain multiple).
 The branding configuration can be adjusted to you needs. **Do not change the endpoint configuration**

 ```json
     "your-domain-goes-here": {